Kent Foundation Problem? Concrete Problem? Wet Basement?

 The physical makeup of soil and ground in different sections of the country may vary significantly.

 Some soil varieties will be more absorbent than other varieties.
 The more absorbent the soil, the more water it holds and the more it will expand when it gets wet.
 Large expansion isn’t good.
-Luckily for us, most of the southern King County area soil is not very absorbent.
+Luckily for you, most of the southern King County area soil is not very absorbent.

 Another factor, even though it usually isn’t as frequent, is having a major tree too near to your property.
 A huge tree might have substantial roots that reach well under your home.
 These roots might lure all of the water out of your ground during extended hot and dry periods and even place physical tension on your home structure too.